-We cordially invite you to attend the annual meeting of stockholders of Encore Wire Corporation, which will be held in a live virtual meeting format only, via webcast, at www.virtualshareholdermeeting.com/WIRE2023, on Tuesday, May 2, 2023, at 9:00 a.m., central time.
+We cordially invite you to attend the annual meeting of stockholders of Encore Wire Corporation, which will be held in a live virtual meeting format only, via webcast, at www.virtualshareholdermeeting.com/WIRE2024, on Tuesday, May 7, 2024, at 9:00 a.m., central time.
 As always, we encourage you to vote your shares prior to the virtual annual meeting.
-The purposes of the meeting are to elect a Board of Directors for the ensuing year, to approve, in a non-binding advisory vote, the compensation of Encore's named executive officers, to determine, in a non-binding advisory vote, whether a stockholder vote to approve the compensation of the Company's named executive officers should occur every one, two, or three years, to ratify the appointment of auditors for 2023, and to conduct other business that may properly come before the meeting.
+The purposes of the meeting are to elect a Board of Directors for the ensuing year, to approve, in a non-binding advisory vote, the compensation of Encore's named executive officers, to approve an amendment to the Company's Certificate of Incorporation to reflect Delaware law provisions regarding officer exculpation, to approve an amendment to the Company's 2020 Long Term Incentive Plan to increase the number of shares available under the 2020 plan, to ratify the appointment of auditors for 2024, and to conduct other business that may properly come before the meeting.

-Our results in 2022 mark another year of exceptional earnings, strong cash flow and consistent volume growth.
-Our single-site, vertically integrated business model affords us the flexibility and agility to adapt quickly to changing market conditions while continuing to serve our customers at a level consistent with our high standards.
-Net sales for the year ended December 31, 2022 were \$3.018 billion, while net income for the year was \$717.8 million, with fully diluted net earnings per common share of \$36.91.
-By continuing to execute on our core values of providing unbeatable customer service and high order fill rates, we were able to increase both copper and aluminum volumes sold on an annual basis over 2021 levels.
+Our results in 2023 mark another year of exceptional earnings, strong cash flow and consistent volume growth.
+Our singlesite, vertically integrated business model affords us the flexibility and agility to adapt quickly to changing market conditions while continuing to serve our customers at a level consistent with our high standards.
+Net sales for the year ended December 31, 2023 were \$2.568 billion, while net income for the year was \$372.4 million, with fully diluted net earnings per common share of \$21.62.
+By continuing to execute on our core values of providing unbeatable customer service and high order fill rates, we were able to increase copper volumes sold on an annual basis over 2022 levels.
 We will continue our efforts to grow Encore organically while providing our customers superior order fill rates and innovative products.
-As orders come in from electrical contractors, our distributors can depend on us for quick deliveries coast to coast.
+As orders come in from electrical contractors, our distributors can depend on us for quick shipments coast to coast.

-Our balance sheet remains strong with \$730.6 million of cash on hand at December 31, 2022.
+Our balance sheet remains strong with \$560.6 million of cash on hand at December 31, 2023.
 We have no long-term debt, and our revolving line of credit remains untapped.
 Our low-cost structure and strong balance sheet have allowed us the flexibility to adapt quickly to changing market conditions, and we believe they are continuing to prove valuable now.

-During 2022 we repurchased 2,055,470 shares of our common stock for a total cash outlay of \$247.6 million.
-Since the first quarter of 2020, we have repurchased 2,972,277 shares of our common stock for a total cash outlay of \$311.6 million.
+During 2023, we repurchased 2,661,792 shares of our common stock for a total cash outlay of \$460.2 million.
+Since the first quarter of 2020, we have repurchased 5,634,069 shares of our common stock for a total cash outlay of \$771.7 million.